chinchalinchin/scrilla/README.md

 This is a financial application that calculates asset correlation, statistics and optimal portfolio allocations using data it retrieves from a variety of sources, chief among them AlphaVantage and Quandl.
 Statistics are calculated using Ito Calculus and should be consistent with the results demanded by Modern Portfolio Theory and Financial Engineering.
 The portfolios are optimized by minimizing the portfolio's variance/volatility, i.e. by finding the optimal spot on the portfolio's efficient frontier.

+The program's functions are wrapped in <b>PyQt5</b> widgets which provide visualizations from <b>matplotlib</b> in addition to the raw output.

 # Set Up

 First, from the project root directory, (activate your virtual environment, if using one, and) install all of the requirements,